Metro-Goldwyn-Mayer Television: 2000s−present

 In March 2001, MGM signed a multi-year international distribution deal for the NBC Studios catalog including current and future programs.
 Later in 2002, MGM and NBC Enterprises formed a joint advertising venture to sell national advertising barter time for the two companies' syndicated programs and handling the licensing of feature film and television programming product in the domestic television syndication market.
-The joint venture terminated on December 31, 2004, when the latter was merged with Universal Domestic Television and eventually became NBC Universal Domestic Television Distribution.
+The joint venture terminated on December 31, 2004, when NBC Enterprises was merged with Universal Domestic Television and eventually became NBC Universal Domestic Television Distribution.

-In 2005, MGM was purchased by a consortium which includes the Sony Corporation, Comcast and private equity investors.
+In 2005, MGM was purchased by a consortium which included the Sony Corporation, Comcast and private equity investors.
 As a result, Sony Pictures Television assumed worldwide distribution and certain domestic distribution of the television library from MGM Television.
 After Sony bought MGM, the company was referred to as MGM Worldwide Television Distribution.

-On May 31, 2006, MGM announced that it would drop Sony as its TV and home entertainment distributor by shifting its home video output to 20th Century Fox Home Entertainment, and relaunching its TV production/distribution arm.
-In October, MGM announced that they will distribute the film and television library from New Line Cinema.
-In 2008, rights reverted to Warner Bros. after consolidating New Line into WB.
+On May 31, 2006, MGM announced that it would drop Sony as its television and home entertainment distributor by shifting its home video output to 20th Century Fox Home Entertainment, and relaunching its television production/distribution arm.
+In October, MGM announced that they would distribute the film and television library from New Line Cinema.
+In 2008, the rights reverted to Warner Bros. after Time Warner consolidated New Line Cinema into Warner Bros.
+Pictures.